Skip to content

 We hope you enjoyed the books!
 Keep reading and have a wonderful summer!

-13 days ago, Clark Middle School
+about 2 months ago, Clark Middle School

 books read at CMS